Installing piler enterprise edition#

 Installing the GUI node#

-curl -o jammy.sh download.mailpiler.com/jammy.sh
+curl -o noble.sh download.mailpiler.com/noble.sh

-chmod +x jammy.sh
+chmod +x noble.sh

 If you plan to install the smtp gateway, then set USE_SMTP_GATEWAY=1 in the installer script (by default it’s not set).